Click on the headings below to read about the project and for answers to some frequently asked questions.

 We give out advice on weeding, pruning, coppicing, thinning and managing the trees both as they establish and into the future.

 We stay in contact with landowners to monitor establishment via surveys, phone calls and site visits.
 We aim for establishment rates of over 80% at all sites.

 The project encourages very low-impact establishment and management with minimal ground preparation or drainage, minimum use of guards and stakes and weeding only where necessary and without chemical sprays.

 + Are the trees protected or will they be harvested?

-We work to establish continuous tree and woodland cover that will be managed in a sustainable fashion for many generations.
+We work with landowners to establish continuous tree and woodland cover that will be managed in a sustainable fashion for many generations.
 We encourage all of our landowners to engage closely with the management of their trees and to use the resources provided.

 Many of our projects will see selected trees thinned, coppiced and felled in future years, some trees will grow old and die or blow down in storms, others may be attacked by pests and diseases.
-Mature trees drop seed and/or put up new growth from the roots, continuous cover management allows constant regeneration so there should always be trees on the sites originally planted.
+Mature trees drop seed and/or put up new growth from the roots; continuous cover management allows constant regeneration so there should always be trees on the sites originally planted.

 For more information about continuous cover management please read on down the questions below.